stasiaDiamond/real-time-bus-tracker/README.md

 ## All That Documentation

-Any comment prefaced by an asterisk (*) are notes I have added and not part of the curriculum
+Any comment prefaced by a tilde (~) are notes and documentation I have added.
+They were not offered as part of the curriculum

 It helps me in the moment and also when coming back later to write detailed comments.